 What are my operational expenses?
 Good question, and one I always have to keep in mind.
 In order to keep the VPP going I’ve got to maintain liability insurance, equipment insurance, lighting gear, camera gear, background stands and paper, flash bulbs/tubes, light modifiers, equipment and camera cases, model release forms, various administrative tools, pop-up banners, table clothes, VPP swag for veterans, hard drives, servers, computers and software.
 In addition, I have to cover website hosting, online server support, printing fees, etc. I also have to make sure my team is compensated for their time too.
 Whats-more, I have pay the government copyright fees to ensure the veterans’ portraits are protected from misuse and thieves.
 After all, the veterans are my number one priority.

 I will always travel with at least one assistant.
 If the event is bigger, I’ll need more staff.
-We try to save our hosts money by doubling up in hotel rooms.
 As you can imagine, we travel with tons of equipment.
 I have preferred status with American Airlines, so I can get discounts on excess baggage.
 Therefore, that’s the VPP’s preferred air carrier.
 In order to get our bags from the airport to the venue, we’ll need an SUV.
 If you’ve got a vehicle that can fit the bags and my crew, great!
 If not, we’ll need to rent an SUV.

 Other variables are the number of days we’ll be conducting VPP sessions.
 Sometimes it’s nice to partner up with a nearby town and see if we can do back-to-back events and share the cost.
 That allows us to reach more veterans and our hosts can split the overhead.